software-venus/software-venus/README.md

 <br>

-<p align="center">I’m a passionate software engineer, I design and build innovative solutions to solve complex problems and create impactful user experiences.dedicated learner who enjoys solving problems and trying new things.
+<p align="center">I’m a passionate software engineer, I design and build innovative solutions to solve complex problems and create impactful user experiences.
 I work well both in teams and on my own, and I am always ready for new challenges.
 With experience in automation and troubleshooting, I also have strong skills in leading teams.
 I’m excited to use my abilities in creative and dynamic projects..</p>

 ### <p align="center">My Technical Skills</p>